Can Dogs Eat Salmon Skin? (Healthy Recipes Included)

 Much of the world’s supply of salmon comes from salmon farms, where fish are confined to small spaces and selective breeding, leading to:

-Unless fish comes from sustainably-raised farms with higher industry standards, don’t buy it.
+Unless fish is wild-caught or comes from sustainably-raised farms with higher industry standards, don’t buy it.

 Toxins and Nutrition

-When it comes to nutrition and contaminants, studies are inconclusive.
+Sadly, most salmon has become contaminated by industrial and environmental pollution.
+Salmon used to be one of the cleanest and healthiest proteins available, but now contain mercury and PCBs (polychlorinated biphenyls) known to cause cancer and birth defects.
+Farmed salmon is not any safer.
 An Indiana University study determined that farmed salmon had significantly higher levels of toxins than wild-caught salmon.
 Another study analyzed the contaminants and essential nutrients of several types of salmon and found that farmed Atlantic salmon was one of those that rose to the top in terms of lower amounts of toxins and high nutritional value.

 When choosing salmon for your dog, the most important things to look for are: